-This glorious updo is not only a work of art in itself, it’s also a perfect look for any formal event.
+This glorious updo for long hair is not only a work of art in itself, it’s also a perfect look for any formal event.
 However, this style isn’t the one that can be put-together in front of your bathroom mirror, you’ll need to book an appointment with a skilled stylist.

 #10: Super Short Waves

-Finger waves short hair, don’t care!
+Short finger wave hair, don’t care!
 These are much less catchy, but no less fashionable… Take a lock from above your forehead and rub some gel into it.
 Use a comb to press it flat along your hairline, then curve it out onto your forehead and back into your hairline.
 Take another lock of hair near from where your last wave ends and do the same.
-This clever technique gives the impression of one long finger wave, but it’s actually a number of shorter curls framing the face.
+This clever technique gives the impression of one long finger wave, but it’s actually a number of shorter finger curls framing the face.

-Just like the original 1920s style, these finger waves are featured on the timeless bob.
+Just like the original 1920s style, these easy finger waves are featured on the timeless bob.
 Grab a wide straightener – yes, straightener, you’ve read that right.
-If you are doing finger waves on longer thicker hair, these are going to be dry waves with a straightener or a curling iron.
-Use the technique described for the picture #3 above.
+If you are doing finger waves on longer thicker hair, these are going to be dry push waves with a straightener or a curling iron.

 If you fancy a unique style that combines not one but two decades, try pairing 20’s finger waves with 40’s victory rolls.
 This style will require some professional help, so book an appointment with your stylist.
 They will likely pop your bangs into curlers, brush the hair out once it has set and then mold the curls into waves.
-Even with the combination of two different styling techniques, this is a timeless look perfect for evening ‘dos that will shine at formal events.
+Even with the combination of two different styling techniques, this is a timeless look perfect for evening, formal and prom hairstyles.

 #13: Long Zig-Zag Sew In